dustinpfister/blog_posts/_posts/vuejs-canvas.md

 layout: post
 categories: vuejs
 id: 564
-updated: 2019-11-16 11:32:21
+updated: 2021-02-20 17:01:41
-version: 1.12
+version: 1.13
 ---

-I would like to expand and update my collection of posts on canvas here, but maybe I should also do the same for my vuejs content also.
-So for today maybe it would be a smart move to write a post on using [vuejs, and canvas elements](https://alligator.io/vuejs/vue-html5-canvas/).
-Oddly enough that is a rock i have not flipped over just yet.
+For today maybe it would be a smart move to write a post on using [vuejs, and canvas elements](https://alligator.io/vuejs/vue-html5-canvas/).
+Oddly enough that is a rock I have not flipped over just yet as I continue to play around with vuejs as a way to go about making a client side javaScript project.
 I really like vuejs a lot compared to other modern front end frameworks, and I sure like canvas a whole lot to, so lets get to some examples where we are combining two totally awesome things lime peanut butter and chocolate.

 <!-- more -->